nix-community/cache-nix-action/caching-strategies.md

 ### Understanding how to choose path

 While setting paths for caching dependencies it is important to give correct path depending on the hosted runner you are using or whether the action is running in a container job.
-Assigning different `path` for save and restore will result in cache miss.
+Assigning different `paths` for save and restore will result in cache miss.

 Below are GitHub hosted runner specific paths one should take care of when writing a workflow which saves/restores caches across OS.